Crypt of the NecroDancer: Music

-The game's soundtrack was composed by Danny Baranowsky, designed to vary in speed and rhythmic complexity the farther the player gets within the game.
+The soundtrack was composed by Danny Baranowsky, designed to vary in speed and rhythmic complexity the further the player gets within the game.
 Baranowsky's friend dubbed the new genre of music "Spookhouse Rock".
-The game has four additional soundtracks: an EDM soundtrack by Alex Esquivel ("A_Rival") from group Super Square, a heavy metal soundtrack by YouTube personality Jules Conroy, better known as "FamilyJules", a "freestyle retro" soundtrack by composer Jake Kaufman, also known as "virt", and a synthwave soundtrack by various artists from Girlfriend Records.
+The game has four additional soundtracks: an EDM soundtrack by Alex Esquivel ("A_Rival") from group Super Square, a heavy metal soundtrack by YouTube personality Jules Conroy, better known as "FamilyJules", a "freestyle retro" soundtrack by composer Jake Kaufman, also known as "virt", and a synthwave soundtrack by artists from Girlfriend Records.

+The Japanese PlayStation versions of the game added a fifth additional soundtrack by Masafumi Takada, consisting of new arrangements from the Danganronpa franchise.
+These arrangements were made to fit the song length and BPM of the original soundtrack, so they don't effect leaderboard submission.
+It was also included with Spike Chunsoft skins.

+Similarly, the Japanese PlayStation versions of the game were updated with a sixth additional soundtrack based on Groove Coaster.
+It includes eleven songs original to the Groove Coaster franchise and six songs from other games that were featured in Groove Coaster.
+The songs have been arranged to fit the song length and BPM of the original soundtrack, so they don't effect leaderboard submission.
+It was also included with Groove Coaster skins.
+The soundtrack has since been brought to other versions, but is currently still absent from the PC release.
+This soundtrack was added along with songs from the original soundtrack and the Danganronpa arrangements being added to Groove Coaster 3: Link Fever.

-The Crypt of the Necrodancer: Amplified DLC added a fifth additional soundtrack by OverClocked ReMix.
+The Crypt of the Necrodancer: Amplified DLC added a seventh additional soundtrack by OverClocked ReMix.

-The Xbox One version of the game added a sixth additional soundtrack by Chipzel.
+The Xbox One version added an eighth additional soundtrack by Chipzel.

-A free update to the PC version of the game was released in August 2017, adding a seventh additional soundtrack by Masafumi Takada, consisting of arrangements from the Danganronpa franchise.
-The update also added in the Chipzel soundtrack from the Xbox One release.
+A free update to the PC version was released in August 2017, adding The Danganronpa soundtrack from the PlayStation release and the Chipzel soundtrack from the Xbox One release.

-Hatsune Miku character DLC in April 2024 added an eighth soundtrack, consisting of several Hatsune Miku songs, including two new tracks composed by Baranowsky exclusively for Crypt of the Necrodancer.
+Hatsune Miku character DLC in April 2024 added a ninth soundtrack, consisting of several Hatsune Miku songs, including two new tracks composed by Danny Baranowsky exclusively for Crypt of the Necrodancer.
+The songs haven't had their lengths or speed edited to fit the original game's soundtracks, so it submits to alternate leaderboards for most characters.

+Shovel Knight character DLC in October 2025 added an tenth soundtrack, consisting of several songs from the Shovel Knight franchise.
+The songs haven't had their lengths or speed edited to fit the original game's soundtracks, so it submits to alternate leaderboards for most characters, and the songs even loop.

 Reception

+Critical reviews

 Critical reception was positive.
 Destructoid named the game one of their favorite entries at PAX Prime 2013, and praised its execution.
 Joystiq also gave the game a positive review.
 Gaming Age described the game as "a wildly imaginative take on the formula".